stacksmith/gtk-emacs-like-input/README.md

 (defun fun1 (eli)
   (format t "Fun1"))
 ```
 eli is a structure full of eli-related stuff that will allow you to do all kinds of magic.
+I will expand on that later; or look for yourself at the top of `gtk-emacs-like-input.lisp`

-Binding a symbol, creates an 'interactive' function.
+Binding a symbol makes the function 'interactive'.
 Such a function takes over the keyboard handling and interacts with the user.
-Interactive functions are slightly more complicated: they get passed an eli structure and a keyword indicating what stage of processing is requested: :initialize, :process and :finalize.  :process means athat a new key is sitting in (eli-key eli).
-The other stages give you a chance to set up and break down whatever you need to do.
+Interactive functions are slightly more complicated: they get passed an eli structure and a keyword indicating what stage of processing is requested: :initialize, :process and :finalize.  :process means that a new key is sitting in (eli-key eli).
+The other stages give you a chance to set up and break down.

 Interactive functions also return a value - nil to let gtk continue processing the key or t if the processing is complete.
 Here is a working example that allows text entry right in the bar: